brean/docker-ros/README.md

 1. docker ([docker-ce](https://docs.docker.com/engine/install/) recommended)
    1. don't forget to do the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) (creating the `docker`-group and add yourself)
 1. (optional) [docker-nvidia-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) if you have an nvidia-gpu and don't want software rendering for 3D tools like [rviz](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/RViz/RViz-User-Guide/RViz-User-Guide.html).
 1. Beginner to intermediate ROS 2 and python knowledge, some docker basics.
+The [Tutorials](https://docs.ros.org/en/jazzy/Tutorials.html) on the ROS 2 website are a good start be aware of a steep learning curve if you are new to ROS!

 # Part 1: Docker and ROS (without devcontainer)
 Even if you want to use devContainer it is best practice to have a setup that also runs without it so people can run your container even if something does not work with their setup or if they want to use another IDE/Editor and not VS Code.
 I prefere `docker compose` to configure my docker container so I don't have to run long `docker`-commands.